chvlyl/Lung_Cancer_Prediction/README.md

 ```python
 dicom.read_file('image_file')
 ```
 Note that in this dataset, each patient has multiple image slices (each image slice is a DICOM file) and the number of slices varies by patients.
 After reading in the DICOM file, use the ```ImagePositionPatient```,```SliceLocation``` or ```InstanceNumber``` attributes to access the order of each slice.
+Note that for some patients, some of these attributes are missing.

 ## Hounsfield Unit (HU)
 In order to make the biomedical image comparable with different imaging acquisition parameters, the Hounsfield units (HU) are used.
 After normalization, the air and water have -1000 HU and 0 HU, respectively.
 Soft tissues have relatively small HU while bones have large HU.
+The range of HU measure is between -1000 and 30000

+The values in the raw data are not in the HU unit.
+I calculated the min and max values for each slice and found that the raw values range from -2000 to 4000.
+Clearly, the raw data are not in the HU unit.
+The two attributes ```RescaleIntercept``` and ```RescaleSlope``` can be used to transform the raw data into HU unit.

+The pixels outside the scanning area have the value -2000.
+This is because the output images are in square shape but the scanning area may be not.
+Those pixels are corresponding to air so we need to replace -2000 with 0.